ppetrovtv/pine_script_docs/source/Operators.rst

 Priority of Operators
 ---------------------

-The order of the calculations is determined by the operators’ priority.
+The order of the calculations is determined by the operators' priority.
 Operators with greater priority are calculated first.
 Below are a list of operators sorted by decreasing priority: